Last updated: November 15, 2025

 4.3.
 Important notes when viewing the chart

 • Understand its inherent lag: The MACD is, by its nature, a lagging indicator.
-It is always telling you about the velocity of the recent past.
+It is always telling about the velocity of the recent past.
 It is a confirmation tool, not a predictive one.
 Never forget this.

 • Respect the timeframe: A MACD signal on a weekly chart is infinitely more powerful than a signal on a 5-minute chart.
-You should always place more importance on signals that appear on higher timeframes.
+Traders should always place more importance on signals that appear on higher timeframes.

 5. Forex trading strategies with the MACD for beginners